adamdonahue/pynodes/DESIGN.rst

 Design
 ======

-I describe the high-level design I've come up with for PyNodes here.
+Below I describe the high-level design of PyNodes.

 I build up the model from basic principles, starting with a description of the conceptual model, followed